compulim/til/README.md

 </details>

+## 2025-12-07

+### Raspberry Pi as DHCP server

+Given an Ethernet adapter is connected to `eth0` and will be used to distribute IP addresses.

+- `sudo nmtui`
+   - "Edit a connection" > "Wired connection"
+   - Set IPv4 to manual and assign an IP address, says, `10.142.0.1/8`
+- `sudo apt install dnsmasq`
+- `sudo pico /etc/dnsmasq.conf` and append
+   - `interface=eth0`
+   - `dhcp-range=10.142.0.2,10.142.0.254,7d`

+To check DHCP leases: `cat /var/lib/misc/dnsmasq.leases`.

 ## 2025-09-25

 Given a JavaScript file importing a package, the following code will find the `package.json` of the imported package.
 It will walk `node_modules` and find the correct instance/version of the package relative to the JavaScript file location.